NetoPedro/RNAFoldingDeepRL/README.md

 #### Structure Representation

   The structure representation is not unique, in a way that the secondary structure of a RNA sequence can be represented by a myriad of ways.
-Some representations are better to detect pseudoknots, others are better to feed to a policy, therefore there are 2 different representations in this project.
+Some representations are better to detect pseudoknots, others are better to feed to a policy.

   ![Structure Example](https://raw.githubusercontent.com/NetoPedro/RNAFoldingDeepRL/master/RNAStructure.png)